smaclell/smaclell.github.io/_drafts/what-is-your-rollback-plan.md

 To achieve these goals we decided on using the same process to deploy the application in reverse so that we could rollback to older versions.
-Since we deploy with every commit in our [Deployment Pipeline](http://martinfowler.com/bliki/DeploymentPipeline.html) (or a detailed [Deployment Pipeline](http://www.informit.com/articles/article.aspx?p=1621865) overview) we practice upgrading on every change.
+Since we deploy with every commit in our TODO: Links [Deployment Pipeline](http://martinfowler.com/bliki/DeploymentPipeline.html) (or a detailed [Deployment Pipeline](http://www.informit.com/articles/article.aspx?p=1621865) overview) we practice upgrading on every change.
 This means we also practice the process we need for rollback all the time so when it is needed in that moment of panic we are confident it will work.
-In order to deploy with every commit there could not be any manual steps which meant we automated the entire process.
+In order to deploy with every commit there could not be any manual steps; which meant we automated the entire process.
 This automation has made the rollback process very simple and since we use the same process on each build we are very confident it is reliable.